 The removal of several teeth is quite different for the extraction of just one.
 You may notice a swelling that reaches a maximum by the second day.
 You may also develop a sore throat.
 This should subside in two or three days.
 If you experience a slight elevation in your body temperature, don't worry.
 It should subside within 24-48 hours.
 There is always the possibility of developing dry socket when a tooth is removed.
 If you experience severe pain between the fourth and sixth day, contact our office immediately.

-If you think you may be in need of one or more tooth extractions and would like to schedule an appointment, please call us today 480.935.6295.
+If you are around Paradise Valley and think you may be in need of one or more tooth extractions and would like to schedule an appointment, please call us today 480.935.6295.

-At David R. Moyer Cosmetic & Family Dentistry, our main goal is to prevent you from losing your permanent teeth.
+At David R. Moyer, DDS, our main goal is to prevent you from losing your permanent teeth.
 However, certain situations may require multiple tooth extractions to improve your oral and overall health.
 In this case, Dr. Moyer uses cutting-edge technology and the latest techniques to allow for a comfortable and efficient experience.
 Once you have properly healed, we can begin any restorative treatments you have chosen and give you a new and beautiful smile!